BergstromDomain/MainApp/docs/section_3_event_tracker_person/3_1_creating_a_person.md

 end
 ```

-Run the new test in RSpec which will give an error
+When I ran the new test in RSpec it gave me an error
 ```bash
 rspec spec/features/event-tracker/creating_person_spec.rb